include-marcy/Heimdall/README.md

 # Installation
 Installation can be made in the following ways:
 - Download a [recent release](https://github.com/include-marcy/Heimdall/releases/tag/prototype) of a prototype project demo ([Rojo](https://github.com/rojo-rbx/rojo) compatible)
-- Install the Heimdall standalonge package (TODO)
+- Install the Heimdall standalonge package (`TODO`)

 # Initialization
-A copy of the Heimdall API is made for both the client and server, each of which is housed in an `hdObject` singleton based on your application.
-You can also create multiple `hdObject` instances to build seperate environments within the same context.
+To initialize Heimdall, you have to make 1[^2] object for both the client and server, being the `hdObject` singleton, as the base of your application.
 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage");
 --...